Heba-Ansari19/Analyzing-Unicorn-Companies/README.md

 ORDER BY year ASC;
 ```

-Next, we created the second CTE to look at these **top industries year by year**, showing not just total unicorns but also how their numbers and valuations changed each year.
-We tested this CTE separately, too, to ensure the counts and average valuations made sense.
-Calculating averages helped us understand financial health, while counting unicorns showed growth trends.
-This step was key because it let us see **which industries were growing faster or slower over time.**
+Next, I created the second CTE to look at these **top industries year by year**, showing not just total unicorns but also how their numbers and `valuations` changed each year.
+I tested this CTE separately to ensure the counts and average valuations made sense.
+Calculating averages helped me understand financial health, while counting unicorns showed growth trends.
+This step was key because it let me see **which industries were growing faster or slower over time.**

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/6b2d9a86-ba42-4587-b123-0b8bd0f644a6" />